Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: Introduction

 \subsection{Motivation: The Eclipse-Period Energy Crisis}

-LEO satellites face a fundamental energy intermittency challenge driven by orbital mechanics.
-Consider a satellite in a 550 km altitude, 53$^\circ$ inclination orbit (typical for Starlink Shell~A): the orbital period is $T_{orbit} \approx 95$ minutes, with illumination phase $T_{sun} \approx 60$ minutes and eclipse phase $T_{ecl} \approx 35$ minutes (eclipse fraction $\theta = T_{ecl}/T_{orbit} \approx 0.37$)~\cite{kodheli2020survey}.
-During illumination, solar panels harvest energy at $\approx$950 W (averaged over panel orientation angles), enabling high-power operation while recharging the battery.
-During eclipse, \emph{solar power drops to zero}, forcing the satellite to rely entirely on stored battery energy.
+LEO satellites face a fundamental energy intermittency challenge driven by orbital mechanics \cite{kodheli2020survey}.
+Each orbital period comprises an illumination phase, during which solar panels harvest energy and recharge the battery, and an eclipse phase, during which solar power drops to zero and the satellite must rely entirely on stored energy to sustain all onboard subsystems, including ISL terminals.
+The eclipse phase occupies a significant fraction of each orbit for typical constellation inclinations, and the aggregate power draw from ISL transmission, attitude control, processing, and thermal management can consume a substantial portion of the battery reserve within a single eclipse window \cite{radhakrishnan2016survey}.

-The energy budget must account for \emph{all} onboard subsystems: ISL terminals (5--10 W per link $\times$ 4 links = 20--40 W), attitude control system (ACS, 20--30 W), onboard processors (10--15 W), and thermal management (15--20 W)~\cite{razmi2026battery}.
-The total continuous power draw is 65--105 W. Over a 35-minute (2100 s) eclipse, this consumes 136.5--220.5 kJ of stored energy.
-With typical battery capacities of 100--150 Wh (360--540 kJ), a single eclipse depletes 25--61\% of the battery reserve.
-If the subsequent illumination phase (60 min, 3600 s) fails to fully recharge the battery---due to suboptimal solar panel orientation or power allocation prioritizing ISL throughput over battery replenishment---repeated eclipse cycles cause cumulative depletion, eventually triggering catastrophic battery exhaustion and involuntary transmitter shutdown.
-This eclipse-period energy crisis exposes three compounding gaps in existing literature that no single prior work addresses simultaneously, as summarized in Table~\ref{tab:gap_analysis}.
+The critical vulnerability arises from the coupling between consecutive orbital cycles: if the illumination phase fails to fully replenish the energy consumed during eclipse, due to suboptimal power allocation prioritizing ISL throughput over battery replenishment, successive eclipse cycles cause cumulative depletion.
+Left unchecked, this cascading energy deficit eventually triggers catastrophic battery exhaustion and involuntary transmitter shutdown, severing ISL connectivity and disrupting end-to-end routing across the constellation \cite{al2022survey}.
+This eclipse-period energy crisis is invisible to existing static-power frameworks, which enforce fixed power ceilings regardless of real-time battery state or orbital phase \cite{cen2024satflow}.
+It exposes three compounding gaps in the literature that no single prior work addresses simultaneously in Table \ref{tab:gap_analysis}.